johnziss9/Delivery-System/README.md

 ## Current Issues
 1) When retreiving deliveries from the database, the nested classes come up as null.
 I suspect this has soemthing to do with the Dtos and how they are set up.
 I can only see the full json like the example above when I am adding a delivery.
+2) When the delivery is outside the access window, it doesn't update automatically.
+It is only checking when trying to update the delivery state manually.
-2) Docker error.
+3) Docker error.
 The application runs correctly initially but when trying to make a HTTP call, I get a database error.
 This only happens in the container.
 When the project runs locally using dotnet run, there are no errors.

 ## Additional Functionality (Bonus)
 * Data Storage (SQLite)